-- Complete training on local AJC procedures and MSFW services, benefits, and protections, including protections for farmworkers against sexual harassment; 14 - Explain to MSFWs at their working, living, or gathering areas including day haul sites, by means of written and oral presentations either spontaneous or recorded, in a language readily understood by them, the following: - The services available at local AJCs and other related services; - Information on the Employment Service and Employment-related Law Complaint System; - Information on the other organizations serving MSFWs in the area; and, - A basic summary of farmworker rights.
-See Attachment D Migrant and Seasonal Agricultural Worker Protection Act Poster. - Conduct pre-occupancy housing inspections or work with partner agencies to insure pre-occupancy housing inspections are completed, as required by 20 CFR §653.501(3)(b).
-Note that Local Workforce - Development Boards will be required to specify the party responsible for conducting MSFW housing inspections in their area in the Wagner Peyser section of their WIOA plan.
+- Complete training on local AJC procedures and MSFW services, benefits, and protections, including protections for farmworkers against sexual harassment;16 - Explain to MSFWs at their working, living, or gathering areas including day haul sites, by means of written and oral presentations either spontaneous or recorded, in a language readily understood by them, the following: - The services available at local AJCs and other related services; - Information on the Employment Service and Employment-related Law Complaint System; - Information on the other organizations serving MSFWs in the area; and, - A basic summary of farmworker rights.
+See Attachment D Migrant and Seasonal Agricultural Worker Protection Act Poster.

+• Conduct pre-occupancy housing inspections or work with partner agencies to insure pre-occupancy housing inspections are completed, as required by 20 CFR §653.501(3)(b).
+Note that Local Workforce

+Development Boards will be required to specify the party responsible for conducting MSFW housing inspections in their area in the Wagner Peyser section of their WIOA plan.
 If needed, the Rural Services Coordinator may conduct MSFW housing inspections, but must bill time correctly to the MSFW program.
-Regardless of which party conducts the pre-occupancy housing inspections, they MUST follow ETA requirements described in 20 CFR §654 Subpart E, found at https://www.gpo.gov/fdsys/pkg/CFR-2003-title20-vol3/pdf/CFR-2003title20-vol3-part654-subpartE.pdf.
-DLLR will conduct ONE preoccupancy housing inspection per season, per employer, for agricultural workers who were recruited through an inter- or intra- state job order. including both MSFWs and H-2A workers.
+Regardless of which party conducts the preoccupancy housing inspections, they MUST follow ETA requirements E, described in 20 CFR §654 Subpart found at www.gpo.gov/fdsys/pkg/CFR-2003-title20-vol3/pdf/CFR-2003-title20vol3-part654-subpartE.pdf.
+DLLR will conduct ONE pre-occupancy housing inspection per season, per employer, for agricultural workers who were recruited through an inter- or intra- state job order, including both MSFWs and H-2A workers.
 For example, if an agricultural employer initially hires MSFWs through inter or intra-state job orders, DLLR will conduct a pre-occupancy housing inspection for those workers.
-If, during the same season, that employer also hires H-2A workers, the results of the preoccupancy housing inspection conducted for the MSFW will be applied;
+If, during